Designing a new Travelodge

 - Dedicated staircase for customers’ use, but will share fire escape stairs

 Parking may not be required at a town/city centre site, particularly where public transport hubs are close by, or where 24-hour, off-site parking is available nearby.
 For edge-of-town or out-of-town site, on-site parking will usually be required.
 Where on-site parking is required, this may be demised to Travelodge or shared or part-shared with other operators in a mixed-use development.
+Where car parking is available there will be a requirement for a number of spaces to include EV charging.
 Details of on-site or off-site parking arrangements, demised or shared and numbers required will be considered and provided by the relevant Development Manager for each opportunity.

 Bin stores and ground floor linen intake stores are required on all sites and need to meet the minimum requirements for bin and linen cage numbers, as set out in the TRD.
 It will not be acceptable to bring deliveries through the main reception area.